Glass frog: Mating

-Mating begins by the call of a male tree frog, who is perched either on the underside or top of a leaf over a lake edge or a stream.
+Mating begins by the call of a male tree frog that is perched either on the underside or top of a leaf over a lake edge or a stream.
 Once a female has responded to the male's call, mating begins on the leaf in the amplexus physical position, in which the male wraps his arms around the female and attaches himself to her back.
-Once the physical mating process has concluded, the female produces her eggs onto the leaf before departing, leaving the male to defend the newly-laid eggs against predators.
+Once the physical mating process has concluded, the female produces her eggs onto the leaf before departing, leaving the male to defend the newly laid eggs against predators.

-Centrolenidae is a species that has long-term parental care, males guard the clutch for various days after the eggs are laid.
-Environmental aspects also play into the amount of time the male glass frog tends to the young, such as rainfall or wind.
-Female post-oviposition care is most often based on body conditions, whether or not she is able to fend for herself will tell how long after her eggs are laid that she will remain by the clutch.
-Males will occasionally call for and mate with other females on the same leaf, establishing a multitude of different developmentally-staged egg clutches to guard.
+Centrolenid species show long-term parental care; males guard the clutch for various days after the eggs are laid.
+Environmental aspects also play into the amount of time the males tend to the young, such as rainfall or wind.
+Female postoviposition care is most often based on body conditions, whether or not she is able to fend for herself indicates how long after her eggs are laid that she will remain by the clutch.
+Males occasionally call for and mate with other females on the same leaf, establishing several different developmentally staged egg clutches to guard.

 Tadpoles

 Once the tadpoles, the frog aquatic larval stage, have been hatched, they fall from their original position on the leaf into the water below.
-When living in the water the tadpoles feed on the leaf litter and streamside detritus until undergoing metamorphosis to become a froglet.
+When living in the water, the tadpoles feed on the leaf litter and streamside detritus until undergoing metamorphosis to become a froglet.

 Conservation

 Predators

-A main predator on the glass frog in its tadpole stage are "frog flies", which lay their eggs within the frog eggs; after hatching the maggots feed on the embryos of the glass frogs.
+A main predator on the glass frog in its tadpole stage are "frog flies", which lay their eggs within the frog eggs; after hatching, the maggots feed on the embryos of the glass frogs.

-Glass frog behaviors to avoid predation vary from species to species as well as circumstances.
-Hyalinobatrachium iaspidiense was observed having a flattened body posture to avoid predation, after disturbing the frog it propped up into a sitting position.
-Another male H. iaspidiense was observed protecting an egg clutch with a body positioning of extending all limbs and lifting its body from the leaf.
+Glass frog behaviors to avoid predation vary from species to species, as well as circumstances.
+Hyalinobatrachium iaspidiense was observed having a flattened body posture to avoid predation; after disturbing the frog, it propped up into a sitting position.
+Another male H. iaspidiense was observed protecting an egg clutch by extending all limbs and lifting his body from the leaf.

 Habitat loss

 In addition to predation, glass frog populations are experiencing declines due to habitat loss.
-Deforestation has been increasing in South America, the natural habitat of the glass frog.
-This has led to less tree cover and nowhere for these frogs to go.
+Increasing deforestation in South America has reduced the natural habitat of the glass frog.
 Furthermore, deforestation may also result in alterations to local climate patterns.
 As a result, researchers have proposed that these frogs be classified as critically endangered rather than merely endangered.